scifir/scifir-units/README.md

 Dimensions present in scifir-units not so widely known are the **steradian** (sr, solid angles), **katal** (kat, catalytic activity), **angstrom** (Å, length for wavelengths), **dalton** (Da, mass for atoms and molecules), **atomic mass unit** (same as Da), **electron volt** (eV, measure of very small amounts of energy, mainly for quantum physics), **candela** (cd, luminous intensity), **lumen** (lm, luminous flux), **lux** (lx, illuminance), **siemens** (S, electric cnoductance), **weber** (Wb, magnetic flux), **tesla** (T, magnetic strength), **henry** (H, electric inductance), **astronomical unit** (AU, long astronomic distances), **light year** (ly, very long astronomic distances), **parsec** (pc, very long astronomic distances), **becquerel** (Bq, radioactivity), **gray** (Gy, absorbed dose of ionising radiation), **sievert** (Sv, equivalent dose of ionising radiation), **barn** (Barn, transversal section of nuclear reactions).
 An invented unit inside Scifir is **memo**, which is used to measure the amount of memory inside the brain.

+#### Criterias for inclusion of dimensions

+**Any** of the following criterias must be met by a dimension to be added inside scifir-units:

+- To be part of the **SI system of units**.
+- To be an important unit of measure, being used widely by scientists, defined inside an important science organization.
+- To be a liked unit of measure different in use and definition than any other official unit of measure, and being used by scientists.

 #### Dimensions of space

 Both the degree and the radian are used for measuring angles.
 When specifying angles in a human readable way, degree is always or nearly always the prefered choice.
 When specifying angles within mathematical formulas, radians are used, and the degrees can be converted to radians for that purpose.
 Given the definition of radian, mathematical formulas naturally have their angles needed to be specified in radians.